Appointments can be held by video call, by phone or in person at one of our local offices.

 These figures are based on the personal injury compensation guidelines as outlined by the Judicial College.
 Every effort has been taken to ensure that these figures are as accurate and up to date as possible and are intended as a guide only.

-PSR Solicitors are accredited by the Law Society for their expertise in handling personal injury claims and have a long-standing record of successfully settling a varied range of Claims for Loss of Limb Compensation.
+PSR Solicitors are accredited by the Law Society for their expertise in handling personal injury claims and have a long-standing record of successfully settling a varied range of Claims for Loss Of Limb Compensation.

 There are generally considered to be two categories of limb loss events, traumatic and surgical (or non-traumatic).